In this next part of the Basic Nutrition series, we will talk about micronutrients and how important they are for your dog.

 Let’s now have a look at how the macro minerals support the dog:

-We hope now you have a better overview over vitamins and minerals in your dog’s diet, and what they do for your dog’s health.
-And, if you are serving your best friend a high-quality food, this is something you usually do not have to worry about.
+We hope now you have a better overview of vitamins and minerals in your dog’s diet, and what they do for your dog’s health.
+And, if you are serving your best friend high-quality food, this is something you usually do not have to worry about.